 The New England ADA Center serves Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 Since 1996, the Institute for Human Centered Design (IHCD) has operated the New England ADA Center.
-The Center meets increasingly complex challenges of providing information, guidance and training across the region.
-We have over 23 years of expertise providing ADA services and an awareness of the challenges in implementing the law, including reframing the big vision that the ADA is for all of us!
+The Center meets the increasingly complex challenges of providing outreach, training, technical assistance, information dissemination, and capacity building of the ADA Core Services.
+That includes an extensive training and information agenda with products designed for ease of use and maximum impact.
+We have 25 years of expertise and capacity providing ADA network services and an awareness of the persistent gaps in understanding and compliance and need for reframing the big vision of the ADA with innovative approaches.

 The Americans with Disabilities Act, Addiction and Recovery